fpjohnston/TECO-64/doc/glossary.md

 **@-sign modifier**

-An at-sign (@) that proceeds a command.
+An at sign (@) that proceeds a command.
 It indicates to TECO that the string argument to the command is to delimited on both sides by a user-supplied delimiter rather than to be delimited only at the end by a TECO-designated delimiter (normally \<ESCAPE\>).